caiannello/Pugputer6309/README.md

 ```
 ## Youtube Channel

-Once this project is further along, I plan on making some demo videos and
-putting them on my [youtube channel](https://www.youtube.com/appliedcryogenics).
-In the meantime, there's some older projects on there, but it might still
-be worth a browse.
+Once this project is further along, I plan on making some demo videos and putting them on my [youtube channel](https://www.youtube.com/appliedcryogenics).
+In the meantime, there's some older projects on there, so it may still be worth a browse.

 ## Gallery